gashok13193/DevOps-Docs/Python for beginners/Day -01/Day-01-python_intro_basics.md

 # Python Introduction, Basics & Installation Guide

-## What is Python?

-Python is a high-level, interpreted programming language known for its simplicity and readability.
-Created by Guido van Rossum and first released in 1991, Python emphasizes code readability and allows developers to express concepts in fewer lines of code compared to other languages.
+### Python is one of the most popular programming languages today.**

+  It’s beginner-friendly because it has a very simple and readable syntax compared to languages like C++ or Java.
+You can write fewer lines of code to do the same task.

+### Python is widely used in real-world applications such as:**
+  - Web Development (Django, Flask)
+  - Data Science and AI (Pandas, NumPy, TensorFlow)
+  - Automation (scripting, DevOps)
+  - Game Development
+  - Many more!

 ### Key Features:
 - **Easy to Learn**: Simple, clean syntax